Skill Demand Index

 What other skills pair with Marketing Automation Platforms?

-The most common pairings are Bachelor's Degree, SQL, Google Analytics, Digital Marketing Experience, Data Analysis.
+The most common pairings are Bachelor's degree, Digital Marketing, Google Analytics, SQL, Cross-functional Collaboration.
 Strengthening these alongside Marketing Automation Platforms improves your fit across more positions.

 What roles need Marketing Automation Platforms the most?

-Top roles: Marketing, Software Engineering, Data Analysis.
+Top roles: Marketing, Software Engineering, Product Management, Data Analysis.
 Marketing positions have the highest demand at 73% of all Marketing Automation Platforms jobs.

 How do I improve my Marketing Automation Platforms level?